 Every quarter, FIUTS is lucky enough to have student interns who help us with all kinds of tasks in our office while having an opportunity to meet people, gain work experience, and learn about international education.

-Meet our two amazing interns who are joining us this winter!
+Meet our three amazing interns who are joining us this spring!